ENDE

 • DNS over HTTPS settings may need adjustment

-Testing Your L2TP Connection
+Testing Your L2TP VPN on Mac

 Pre-Connection Checklist